 Typical oxidizing biocides are chlorine, bromine and chlorine dioxide.
-Most of the biocides have a long-term negative impact on the environment.
+Most of these biocides have a long-term negative impact on the environment.
 As such, there is a growing pressure to reduce or restrict these biocides in the blowdown water, especially if the water is being discharged to a waterway.
-In addition to the discharge burden, these biocides have to be stored, transported and handled, which increases potential health and injury risks to personnel.